fawzy202/fawzy202/README.md

-- 👋 Hi, I’m @Fawzy Mohamed
+- 👋 Hi, I’m Fawzy Mohamed
 - 👀 I’m interested in the AI field, particularly in Machine Learning and Deep Learning.
 - 🌱 I’m currently learning advanced AI techniques and exploring their applications in real-world projects.
 - 💞️ I’m looking to collaborate on innovative AI projects that solve meaningful problems.